slubold/LS_Geometry/README.md

 - Make_D_Spherical.py: Simulates positions and distances on spherical space.
 - Make_Euclidean_D.py: Simulates positions and distances on Euclidean space.
 - Rank_Estimator.py: Estimates the rank of a matrix from a noisy estimate of the matrix.
 We implement the "ladle" estimator from https://academic.oup.com/biomet/article-abstract/103/4/875/2659039.
-- Supplementary_Files: Contains various pieces of code that we need, such as estimating the distance matrix from the adjacency matrix.
+- Supplementary_Files.py: Contains various pieces of code that we need, such as estimating the distance matrix from the adjacency matrix.
+- Type1_Power.py: Computes the type 1 and error for the geometry classifier.